What does “keikaku” mean in Japanese?

 In this blog post, I’ve explained the definition and meanings of “keikaku” in detail based on its kanji expression.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 - keikaku – 計画 (けいかく) : a noun meaning ‘plan’, ‘program’, or ‘scheme’ in Japanese.
 This can also work as plural.
 These two kanji characters literally mean ‘measuring and drawing’ in Japanese.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
 Plans, programs, and schemes are often made by measuring and drawing.

 Hope my explanations are understandable and helpful for Japanese learners.